 Energy-related problems affect millions of European citizens on a daily-basis.
 Climate change, rising energy prices affecting the competitiveness of European industries and the citizens’ pockets, energy poverty, or the EU’s energy security affected by the instability of its suppliers in the Middle East or by the use of energy as a foreign-policy tool by Putin’s Russia, are just a few of the reasons why energy policy ranks high on the policymaking agenda of the EU institutions and the member states.

-This CRN network will examine the tensions and ambiguities affecting energy policy in the EU from a multi-disciplinary perspective.
-The overall idea behind the CRN is to bring together scholars working on energy policy in the EU from different disciplines.
+This Research Network will examine the tensions and ambiguities affecting energy policy in the EU from a multi-disciplinary perspective.
+The overall idea behind the RN is to bring together scholars working on energy policy in the EU from different disciplines.
 Accordingly, the network will draw on the work of a number of already established study groups but will focus on a number of emerging and horizontal issues.
 These include:

 - The complexity of the European energy policy given its cross-cutting nature.
 The relation and tension between the different goals of the European energy policy (competitiveness, environmental protection and fight against climate change, and energy security).